What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Ancient Agora

-Reaching the oldest landmark of the day, the Ancient Agora down the road was the original civic and social heart of Athens, dating back to the Archaic and Classical periods from the 6th century B.C. and onward.
+Reaching the oldest landmark of the day, the Ancient Agora down the road was the original civic and social heart of Athens, dating back to the Archaic and Classical periods from the 6th century B.C. onwards.
 The political center where democracy was born and Socrates once taught, temples like the Temple of Hephaestus and stoas—or covered walkways—were built around it.

 Dinner - Hervé

 Instead of dropping €105 on ancient archaeological sites that can be completely seen from the street, save this splurge for a one Michelin star dinner at Hervé.
 Serving a seasonal 15-course tasting menu with an optional wine pairing and caviar, foie gras, or wagyu add-ons, an evening at Hervé is full of theatrics.
 Take the quail main presented in a two-tiered cocotte for example, a nose-to-tail ode to the creamy quail egg appetizer that’s held a spot on the menu since the restaurant’s inception.
-At €120 that's less than $10 per dish, making this memorable meal more than worth the splurge.
+At €120 total that's less than $10 per dish, making this memorable meal more than worth the splurge.

 Day 2